As Carbon Dioxide Levels Rise, Major Crops Are Losing Nutrients

 The technique they used, called free-air CO2 enrichment, allowed them to grow the rice and add CO2 to the air immediately surrounding the plants using a big hoop in the middle of a field, Ziska explains.
 They did this over multiple years in facilities in Japan and China.

 And the effect was clear: Higher CO2 reduced multiple key measures of rice's nutritional value.
-Across the different types of rice, they observed average decreases of 10 percent in protein, eight percent in iron and five percent in zinc.
+Across the different types of rice, they observed average decreases of 10 percent in protein, 8 percent in iron and 5 percent in zinc.
 Four important B vitamins decreased between 13 and 30 percent.
 The research was recently published in Science Advances.

 Higher carbon dioxide is not just affecting rice.
 There's evidence that the scope of this is much bigger.
 Harvard's Sam Myers, who studies the impact of climate change on nutrition, has tested CO2's impact on the protein, iron and zinc of a number of staple crops using the same free-air CO2 enrichment technique.